 The history of Shiseido is not merely a story about products and services; it is also a story of a company taking a broader perspective to also consider aspects of culture and lifestyle, and seeking always to create new value.
 This is the true history of Shiseido.
 Here we explore the path of achievement Shiseido has followed for over 140 years since its founding in 1872 as Japan’s first Western-style pharmacy.

 Establishes Western-style pharmacy and launches "Shiseido"

-In 1872, Arinobu Fukuhara opened Japan’s first Western-style pharmacy “Shiseido”in the Ginza district of Tokyo.
+In 1872, Arinobu Fukuhara opened Japan’s first private Western-style pharmacy “Shiseido”in the Ginza district of Tokyo.
 Having studied Western pharmacology, Fukuhara applied his knowledge to a new business model previously unseen

 in Japan, and in the process established the country’s first system of separating clinic and pharmacy.

 The name “Shiseido” comes from a passage in the Chinese Confucian classic Yi Jing (Book of Changes), the general meaning of which is: “How wonderful is the virtue of the earth, from which all things are born!”
 Thus, the company’s name embodies its resolve to create new value that will be of benefit to people in their lives.